Praveeja-Sasidharan-Suni/stock-analysis/README.md

 -Comparing the Original Run Times to the Refactored Run Times

-**Run time for the original code took around 0.51 seconds.
+**Run time for the original code took around 0.51 seconds.Run time for the refactored code took around 0.09 seconds,
-Run time for the refactored code took around 0.09 seconds,which means Refactoring the code did make the run times decrease by optimizing the code.**
+    which means Refactoring the code did make the run times decrease by optimizing the code.**

 -The outputs for the 2017 and 2018 stock analyses in the VBA_Challenge.xlsm workbook match the outputs from the AllStockAnalysis in the module.
 -Formatting of data is done successfully.